🏁Getting started

 and Next

-buttons to step through your flow
+buttons to step through your flow when complete.

-Click an object to open the details in the right-hand panel
+Click an object to open the details in the right-hand panel.

 Click the Add tags

-Add tags that apply to the tag group you want to show
+Add tags that apply to the tag group you want to show.

 Click the Share

-button in the top right of the screen
+button in the top right of the screen.

-Type the emails of the people you want to invite to your team
+Type the emails of the people you want to invite to your team.

-Send invitations
+Send invitations.

 Create share links: